Fish pie

 Fish pie, also known as fisherman's pie, is a traditional British dish.
+The dish is also popular in Australia and New Zealand.
+A turnover called a fish pie is made in Trinidad and Tobago.

 Origins

 According to Cook's Illustrated, the dish was likely created to make use of fish scraps during Lent.
 John Murrell's 1615 A New Booke of Cookerie contained recipes for eel and carp pies that called for scraps.
 Jessup Whitehead's 1889 The Steward’s Handbook and Guide to Party Catering instructs the cook to poach the fish, then drain it and cover it in cream before baking.

 Ingredients

-The pie is usually made with fresh and smoked fish (for example, cod, haddock, salmon or halibut) or seafood in a white sauce or cheddar cheese sauce made using the milk the fish was poached in.
+The pie is usually made with fresh and smoked fish (for example, cod, haddock, salmon) or seafood in a Béchamel sauce or cheddar cheese sauce made using the milk the fish was poached in.
 Hard-boiled eggs are a common additional ingredient.
 Parsley or chives are sometimes added to the sauce.
-It is oven-baked in a deep dish but is not usually made with the shortcrust or puff pastry shell that is associated with most savoury pies (e.g. steak and kidney pie).

-In place of pastry enclosing the pie, a topping of mashed potatoes (sometimes with cheese or vegetables such as onions and leeks added) is used to cover the fish during baking.
+It is mostly topped with mashed potatoes, (sometimes with cheese or vegetables such as onions and leeks added) however there are variations with a pastry top.
 The dish is sometimes referred to as "fisherman's pie" because the mashed potato topping is similar to that used for shepherd's pie.